tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/container_cluster_instance.html.markdown

 * `docker_graph_path` - (Optional) The docker graph path is going to mounted.
 * `password` - (Optional) The password of each node.
 * `key_id` - (Optional) The key_id of each node(if using key pair to access).
+* `unschedulable` - (Optional) Determine whether the node will be schedulable.
+0 is the default meaning node will be schedulable.
+1 for unschedulable.
+* `user_script` - (Optional) User defined script in a base64-format.
+The script runs after the kubernetes component is ready on node. see more from CCS api documents.

 ## Attributes Reference